Google Ads for healthcare providers, as you probably know, can be tremendously effective at growing a healthcare practice.

 We’ve done this a ton of times where we found that we were bidding on a keyword that looked like it was generating leads, but they were actually terrible leads, and we needed to pause those keywords.

-The ad score of your Responsive Search Ads is all going to drive the cost of your click.
+The Quality Score of each one of the keywords that you’re bidding on and the ad score of your Responsive Search Ads are all going to drive the cost of your click.

 Try to get those numbers as high as you possibly can.

-The reason for this is that most of the bots out there are on desktop, and people that are on their cell phones are going to be more likely to convert after they’ve clicked on your ads on mobile.
+The reason for this is that most of the bots out there are on desktop, and people that are on their cell phones are going to be more likely to convert after they’ve clicked on your ads.

-Possibly the most important of all of these: give a thorough review of Google’s healthcare advertising policies.
+Tip number 12, possibly the most important of all of these: Give a thorough review of Google’s healthcare advertising policies.

 It’s very easy to get an account banned.